luixlive/SpotifyApp/.github/README.md

 ```
 $ npm i
 ```
 This step will build the project because of a post-install script.
-In order to run the project you will need the `dist/index.html`, but you can remove the rest of the files.
+In order to run the project you will need the `dist/index.html`(HTML Webpack Plugin doesn't goes along Hot Module Replacement), but you can remove the rest of the files.

 4. Create the logs file
 ```
-$ mkdir logs && cd logs && touch spotifystats.log
+$ mkdir logs && touch logs/spotifystats.log
 ```

 5. Run the project in development mode